chapel-lang/chapel/doc/rst/developer/bestPractices/Sanitizers.rst

 The above options are needed because not all third-party libraries support sanitizers.
 In particular:

+- Sanitizer instrumentation is added by the C compiler, so LLVM compilations don't currently work
 - Sanitizers hook into the system allocator, so using ``jemalloc`` is not supported
 - ``qthreads`` performs task-switching in user-space, which throws off